typescript-eslint/typescript-eslint/docs/getting-started/linting/FAQ.md

 When using type-aware linting, you provide us with one or more tsconfigs.
 We then will pre-parse all files so that full and complete type information is available.

 If you provide very wide globs in your `include` (like `**/*`), it can cause many more files than you expect to be included in this pre-parse.
-Additionally, if you provide _no_ `include` in your tsconfig, then it is the same as providing the widest glob.
+Additionally, if you provide no `include` in your tsconfig, then it is the same as providing the widest glob.

-Wide globs can cause TypeScript to parse things like build artefacts, which can heavily impact performance.
-Always ensure you provide globs targetted at the folders you are specifically wanting to lint.
+Wide globs can cause TypeScript to parse things like build artifacts, which can heavily impact performance.
+Always ensure you provide globs targeted at the folders you are specifically wanting to lint.

 ### `eslint-plugin-prettier`